aebergl/DensScat/README.md

 ## Simple Example ##

-The following example is based on Illumina 450K methylation data
+The following example is based on Illumina 450K methylation data with 485 577 points

 ```matlab
 load DensityScatterPlotExample